bonfire-networks/website-blog/posts/bonfire-for-communities.md

 <a class="!no-underline hover:!no-underline" href="https://jacobin.de/social" target="_blank">
 <section class="py-8 rule">
   <blockquote class="display text-2xl md:text-3xl leading-tight text-balance">
-    “Choosing Bonfire wasn't just a technical decision – it was a fundamentally political one.
+    “Choosing Bonfire wasn't just a technical decision, it was a fundamentally political one.
 We wanted a platform that couldn't be switched off by a foreign government or bought out by a billionaire.
 That's exactly what we got: Bonfire built not simply for us, but with us, and the result belongs to our readers as much as it does to us.”
   </blockquote>
   <figcaption class="mt-8 text-[color:var(--muted)]">— Magdalena Berger, Jacobin DE</figcaption>
 </section>